vault27/Foundation/crypto.md

 - Forward because it avoids: if attacker captures encrypted traffic and then later he gets private key and can decrypt everything
 - If SSL RSA is used for key exchange, however if you have server’s private key you can decrypt session keys and then decrypt all traffic
-- Instead of RSA Diffie Helman can be used, then even if you have access to private key, you cannot get session keys - this feature is called forward secrecy
+- Instead of RSA **Diffie Helman** can be used, then even if you have access to private key, you cannot get session keys - this feature is called **forward secrecy**
-- And if you choose Ethemeral Diffie-Hellman then you achieve Perfect Forward Secrecy
+- And if you choose **Ethemeral Diffie-Hellman** then you achieve **Perfect Forward Secrecy** - because keys are generated every session

 ## End-to-end encryption